ChasNelson1990/chasnelson.co.uk/content/post/20171110_better-imaging-of-living-animals-and-the-3rs/index.md

 Obviously, this is a clear place where the aims of good science and the principles of the 3Rs align perfectly.
 Intense light exposure can cause short-term pain and distress, particularly in a restrained animal, and negative impacts on our data.

 Similarly, we must be very careful with our use of anaesthetics and analgesics, which we often use to minimise distress, suffering and pain during experimentation.
-These drugs may minimise suffering during the experiment but some anaesthetics have been shown to be distressing when introduced to, for example, aquarium water [5].
+These drugs may minimise suffering during the experiment but some anaesthetics have been shown to be distressing when introduced to, for example, aquarium water <a href="#ROMetal2013">[5]</a>.
 Using these drugs may also introduce a confounding effect on the data being taken, for example - how do anaesthetics affect neuronal signally?.
 Here we find an area where joint research needs to be carried out to improve experimental Refinement but also ensure we understand the confounding effects of these drugs.

 ## Replacement